Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Flux-to-Voltage Amplifiers

 \section{Flux-to-Voltage Amplifiers}

-In the main text, we discussed the optimization of impedance/noise matching and time allocation in a single-moded receiver read out with an amplifier operated in the scattering mode.
-In a scattering-mode receiver system, the input impedance of the amplifier is matched to the input transmission line.
-(See Fig. \ref{fig:ResonatorScattering}.)
+In the main text, we discussed the optimization of noise matching/matching network and time allocation in a single-moded receiver read out with an amplifier operated in the scattering mode.
+In a scattering-mode receiver system, the input impedance of the amplifier is matched to an input transmission line.
 The noise impedance and input impedance of the amplifier are identical and real-valued.
-Such a description is appropriate for a free-space cavity detector, as used in ADMX and HAYSTAC.
+Such an amplifier is appropriate for a free-space cavity detector, as used in ADMX and HAYSTAC.
 (See Sections \ref{ssec:amps}, \ref{ssec:resonator_scattering}, and \ref{sssec:SNR_QLA}.)

 In this appendix, we discuss op-amp mode readouts and the representative example of flux-to-voltage amplifiers.
-Such amplifiers are used in the DM Radio, Axion LC, and ABRACADABRA searches.
+Such amplifiers are used in the DM Radio and ABRACADABRA searches.
 The most common example of a flux-to-voltage amplifier is a dc SQUID.
 The current in the input coil of a dc SQUID couples flux into the device, resulting in an amplified voltage on its output.
-The dc SQUID typically possesses a noise impedance far greater than its input impedance \cite{falferi1998back, hilbert1985measurements}.
-In a sense, it is the low-impedance dual of a standard voltage op-amp: a low-impedance current amplifier reading out a relatively high impedance source.
-Moreover, owing to correlations between the imprecision noise mode and the backaction noise mode, the noise impedance tends to be complex-valued.
+The dc SQUID typically possesses a noise impedance far greater than its input impedance.\cite{falferi1998back, hilbert1985measurements} In a sense, it is the low-impedance dual of a standard voltage op-amp: a low-impedance current amplifier reading out a relatively high impedance source.
+Moreover, owing to correlations between the imprecision noise mode and the backaction noise mode, the noise impedance of a dc SQUID tends to be complex-valued.